zzaimeche/saltwikiclone/Workflow.md

 Patches are always cherry-picked from the upstream from a corresponding version.
 To submit a patch, please:

 * Open a bug in Bugzilla
-* Describe what it does
+* In the bug, describe what your patch does and how
-* Reference an upstream PR
+* In the bug, reference an upstream PR
 * [Send a Submit Request (SR)](#submitting-an-sr) of prepared package

 An "accepted patch" is a patch, that is committed in the openSUSE Salt Git repository.
 Patches can be accepted by Support Team only when: